 - 2012-03-22: RDFa, Microdata, and Microformat data sets extracted from the February 2012 Common Crawl corpus available for download.

 - 2012-03-13: RDFa, Microdata, and Microformat data sets extracted from the 2009/2010 Common Crawl corpus available for download.

 Available Data Sets

 More and more websites have started to embed structured data describing products, people, organizations, places, and events into their HTML pages using markup standards such as RDFa, Microdata and Microformats.
 The Web Data Commons project extracts this data from several billion web pages.
-So far the project provides two different data sets extracted from the Common Crawl 2012 and 2010 corpus.
+So far the project provides three different data sets extracted from the Common Crawl 2013, 2012 and 2010 corpus.
 The project provides the extracted data for download and publishes statistics about the deployment of the different formats.

 The Web contains vast amounts of HTML tables.
 Most of these tables are used for layout purposes, but a fraction of the tables is also quasi-relational, meaning that they contain structured data describing a set of entities, and are thus useful in application contexts such as data search, table augmentation, knowledge base construction, and for various NLP tasks.
 The WDC Web Tables data set consists of the 147 million relational Web tables that are contained in the overall set of 11 billion HTML tables found in the Common Crawl.

 We offer a large hyperlink graph that we extracted from the 2012 version of the Common Crawl.
 The WDC Hyperlink Graph covers 3.5 billion web pages and 128 billion hyperlinks between these pages.
 The graph can help researchers to improve search algorithms, develop spam detection methods and evaluate graph analysis algorithms.
 To the best of our knowledge, the graph is the largest hyperlink graph that is available to the public.